×

 2. Can exercise reduce Eosinophils?

-Various studies indicate aerobic exercises can reduce Eosinophils.
+Various studies indicate that aerobic exercises can reduce Eosinophils.

 3. Can Vitamin C reduce Eosinophils?